bitcoin-holders

 Dominance now rests with major asset managers and governments that increasingly view Bitcoin as a tool for economic diplomacy.
 Here is the latest breakdown:

-The company led by Michael Saylor—now primarily a Bitcoin Development Company—continues its aggressive accumulation.
-As of March 2026, Strategy has amassed approximately 738,731 BTC.
-While slightly below BlackRock’s total ETF holdings, it remains the largest single corporate entity with direct ownership in the world.
+As of March 2026, Strategy has accumulated approximately 738,731 BTC, remaining the largest single corporate entity with direct Bitcoin ownership in the world.

-The most significant shift occurred within the U.S. government.
-Following the 2025 executive order establishing a Strategic Bitcoin Reserve, the U.S. no longer liquidates seized assets.
-By February 2026, their reserves surged to 328,372 BTC, making them the largest official sovereign holder of Bitcoin.
+Following the 2025 executive order establishing a Strategic Bitcoin Reserve, the U.S. stopped liquidating seized assets.
+By February 2026, their reserves reached 328,372 BTC, making them the largest official sovereign Bitcoin holder.

 Additional Public Companies and Institutions